teddy bear Parenting & Family See also:

 Good Manners - Advice to help you teach your kids good manners (Emily Post Institute).
 See also Teaching Your Children Good Manners (Parents.com, part of DotDash.com).
 For more general information on etiquette, see Etiquette Advice.

 Greater Good VIDEO - Advice for parents on how to raise happy, successful, emotionally literate kids (University of California).
-WINGS for Kids: DIY Social Emotional Learning Activity Kit [Free registration required] offers tools to help you incorporate social & emotional development activities, lessons and plans into kids' daily lives (WINGS for Kids, Inc.; non-profit organization).
+WINGS for Kids: DIY Social Emotional Learning Activity Kit UPDATED LINK!
+[Free registration required] and related resources offers tools to help you incorporate social & emotional development activities, lessons and plans into kids' daily lives (WINGS for Kids, Inc.; non-profit organization).
 The Let's Share Kindness Toolkit offers resources such as social media graphics and an activity calendar 'filled with ideas on ways families can share kindness during everyday moments' (Too Small to Fail & Born This Way Foundation).
-9 Ways to Boost Your Child's Self-Esteem NEW! offers practical tips on helping children feel good about themselves (2023, Nemours Foundation).
+9 Ways to Boost Your Child's Self-Esteem offers practical tips on helping children feel good about themselves (2023, Nemours Foundation).

 Grief Support - Links to selected resources that focus on grief, loss or end-of-life issues, including pregnancy & newborn loss, and children's grief.